DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 36 - 01.09.2024.md

 **Session Notes**:

 - We are in the office of a pimp named Slickback.
-And Niccolo is invis
+Niccolo is invisible.
+The pimp knows Linneaus.